AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

  This is the opposite of iOS, where the exact details about the operating system are only known by Apple, and no modifications or customization is allowed.

-> Check: Take 1 minute to discuss with the class why this is important/useful.
+> Check: With the class, take 1 minute to discuss why this is important/useful.

 ## Introduction: Welcome to Android!
 (15 mins)